 "I wish they would, so I can kill them all."
 Gene shot back.
 "Why are we sitting here taking pictures anyway?
 Look, they're using Guntanks for crying out loud!
 That's practically begging to get wiped out!"

-"Captain Char specifically stated that we are not to engage unless necessary.
+"Captain Aznable specifically stated that we are not to engage unless necessary.
 Now shut up and stay down."
 Denim replied once more.

 "If the Captain were here, he'd be ordering us to attack while we had the chance!"
 Gene countered, now speaking with a tone of anxiety now.